William Gallas

 William Eric Gallas (/fr/; born 17 August 1977) is a French football coach and former professional footballer who played as a defender.
 He played most of his footballing career in France and England before finishing his career in Australia with A-League club Perth Glory.
 Gallas is currently a youth team coach at Hungarian club Zalaegerszegi TE.

 Gallas began his playing career in France, before being signed by English club Chelsea in 2001.
 He transferred to Arsenal as part of an exchange deal in 2006.
 He then signed for rivals Tottenham Hotspur in 2010.
 He retired from professional football on 16 October 2014.

-Background
+Early life

-Gallas was born in Asnières-sur-Seine.
+William Eric Gallas was born on 17 August 1977 (exactly the birth date & year as Thierry Henry) in Asnières-sur-Seine, a commune in the Hauts-de-Seine department which lies in the northwestern suburbs of Paris.
 He is the cousin of the deceased former footballer Ludovic Quistin and of Mathieu Bastareaud, a French rugby union centre playing for Lyon.

 Club career

 Early career

 A graduate of the French football academy at Clairefontaine, Gallas started his professional career at second division Caen, helping them to promotion as champions in 1996.
 He subsequently transferred to Marseille in 1997, where he played for four seasons.
 He made his debut in the UEFA Champions League for Marseille, scoring his first goal in European competition in a 1–0 win over then European champions Manchester United at the Stade Vélodrome in October 1999.